strimzi/strimzi-kafka-oauth/README.md

 However, if this option is specified, the listener, by default, performs `client_credentials` authentication to obtain the access token in the name of the connecting client.
 It treats the `username` and `password` parameters of SASL/PLAIN authentication as `clientId` and `secret` for `client_credentials` authentication, which the server performs against the authorization server to obtain an access token in client's name.
 In this mode the client can still authenticate with an access token directly, by specifying the account name as a `username` and specifying the raw access token prepended by a prefix `$accessToken:` as a `password` parameter of SASL/PLAIN authentication.
 In this case the raw access token will be extracted from the `password` parameter by removing the prefix, and passed directly for validation.

 We can also say that by not configuring the `oauth.token.endpoint.uri` we disable `client_credentials` authentication over PLAIN.

+When connecting to the token endpoint the listener's configuration options `oauth.http.retries` and `oauth.http.retry.pause.millis` will be used to control what to do if the request to the endpoint fails due to a network issue, a timeout, or unexpected response status.
+It means that you can set these options on the listener that uses `oauth.jwks.endpoint.uri` as well as on one that uses `oauth.introspection.endpoint.uri`.

 ##### Configuring the client side of inter-broker communication